 - In a medium bowl, add dairy-free milk, lemon juice, and stir.
 Add in the rolled oats, stir again, and let it sit for 10 minutes so the oats can hydrate.

-- In a medium bowl, whisk together the gluten-free flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.

-- After the oats have soaked, add the flax eggs, coconut oil, coconut sugar, and vanilla to the same bowl and mix until all ingredients have blended.
+- After the oats have soaked, add the flax eggs, oil, sugar, and vanilla to the same bowl and mix until all ingredients have blended.
 Don't over mix or the oats will start to break down.

 - Slowly add the dry mixture to the wet mixture and stir until combined.
 Stir in any add-ins, if using.
 Don't over mix.